AdKats/AdKats/README.md

 <p>
     A list of editable pre-defined messages can be added in settings, then admins can use the message ID instead of typing the whole message in.
-    Example: "@say 2" will send the second pre-defined message.
+    Example: "!say 2" will send the second pre-defined message.
 </p>
 <p>
-    Use @whatis [preMessageID] to find out what a particular ID links to before using it in commands.
+    Use !whatis [preMessageID] to find out what a particular ID links to before using it in commands.
 </p>
 <p>
     <b>Anywhere a reason or message is needed, a preMessage ID can be used instead.</b><br/>
     Example: 4th preMessage is "Baserape.
 Do not shoot uncap."<br/>
-    "@punish muffinman 4" will punish them for the above reason.
+    "!punish muffinman 4" will punish them for the above reason.
     Even more useful is using report IDs with this, for example someone reports muffinman for "baseraping asshat" and gets report ID 283.
-    You don't want "baseraping asshat" to be the actual reason entered, so you can just do "@punish 283 4", and he will get the proper punish message.
+    You don't want "baseraping asshat" to be the actual reason entered, so you can just do "!punish 283 4", and he will get the proper punish message.
 </p>
 <h3>TeamSwap</h3>